Jnana Yoga and the Disdain for Armchair Occultists and Intellect

 When the two (meditation and contemplation) become one, or in the combination of fixation on both, then comes samadhi, or illumination.
 Jnana Yoga, one of the three classical paths to liberation (or moksha) means, the “path of knowledge,” or of wisdom and intuitive development.
 Theosophy therefore, as a Jnana Yoga appeals to intellectual faculties, or rather the ways we use our intelligence.
 Be careful however, and understand the limitations of intellect.

-Every theosophist has heard of the works of Patanjali.
-It is impossible for any such person to be ignorant, that there lies pitfalls and limitations in our over-reliance on intellect, but it should not be abandoned.
-Never assume all theosophists are just “intellectual,” because they’re reading alot of books.
+Have you read the works of Patanjali?
+If so, it is highly unlikely for any such person to be ignorant, that there lies pitfalls and limitations in our over-reliance on intellect, but it should not be abandoned.
+Never assume others are simply “intellectual,” because they’re reading alot of books.

-It appears, certain people are not knowledgeable of this fact about Theosophy, particularly if one highly emphasizes practical occultism, but disdains intellectual study and traditional philosophy.
+It appears, certain people are not knowledgeable of this fact about the method of approach, particularly if one highly emphasizes practical occultism, but disdains intellectual study and traditional philosophy.
 This has already been brought up, regarding Jiddu Krishnamurti.

 There happens to be many paths and methods developed thousands of years ago in East Asia and Indian Philosophy, and a path that appeals to the intellectual faculties happens to be the manner in which Theosophy is conveyed, and suited for the Western mind.
 So, why should any Western occultists complain and bemoan extensively detailed book material?
 Very odd.
 It is the flip-side of theosophists, Blavatsky criticized who in name, or as due-paying members, called themselves theosophists, but refused to live the life, judging people for clinging to traditions of hoary past.